OSGeo/grass-website/content/news/2026_05_08_GRASS_8_5_0_released.md

 <a href="/images/news/hydroflatten.webp">
 <img src="/images/news/hydroflatten.webp"
-  alt="r.hydroflatten addon"
-  title="New r.hydroflatten addon tool"
-  width="40%" style="float:left;padding-right:25px;padding-top:5px">
+  alt="3D shaded-relief view of a valley reservoir whose water surface has been flattened in the DEM with r.hydroflatten" title="Reservoir surface flattened in a DEM with the new r.hydroflatten addon tool" width="40%" style="float:left;padding-right:25px;padding-top:5px">
 </a>